 What is Green Tea?
 The benefits of drinking Green Tea

-Twinings New Green Teas Introduced by Phillippa Thacker, Twinings Senior Tea Buyer
+Twinings Green Teas Introduced by Phillippa Thacker, Twinings Senior Tea Buyer

-Here at Twinings we have recently launched an exciting new range
+Here at Twinings we have an exciting range of Green Teas,

-flavours held within.
-So, we have taken this opportunity to dispel
+exciting flavours held within.
+So, we have taken this opportunity

-some of the Green Tea myths we have heard over the years, and share
+to dispel some of the Green Tea myths we have heard over the years,

 GO TO: THE GREEN TEA EXPERT